 Overlooking Zion Canyon and Virgin River from Cable Mountain

-Angels Landing lower left
+Angels Landing center-top.

 West Rim Trail - Zion National Park